Hitler’s Tasters (a fundraiser for Open Temple)

 Electric Lodge & Fringe Management, LLC present New Light Theater Project’s HITLER’S TASTERS.
 Winner of the 2017 Susan Glaspell award, Hitler’s Tasters was named “Best of the Fringe” by The Stage, with a sold-out run at the Edinburgh Festival Fringe 2019.

 Hitler’s Tasters Talkback: Hitler as our Hilarious Imaginary Friend.

-Tapas, Talkback and Theatre featuring David Suissa from the Jewish Journal, Michelle Kholos Brooks (playwright) and Max Brooks.
-Moderated by Rabbi Lori Shapiro, our talk back encourages spirited discussion and debate on the increasing presence of Hitler in pop-culture imagery, and the way we respond to this taboo presence.
+Theater and Talkback featuring David Suissa from the Jewish Journal, Michelle Kholos Brooks (playwright) and Max Brooks.
+Moderated by Rabbi Lori Shapiro, our talkback encourages spirited discussion and debate on the increasing presence of Hitler in pop-culture imagery, and the way we respond to this taboo presence.